-The carrying value for certain of the Company's financial instruments (i.e., cash and cash equivalents, restricted cash, accounts receivable, notes receivable from related parties, accounts payable, accrued liabilities, the SFR Note and the Lost Creek Note, each as defined in Note 6 below) materially approximate their fair value because of their short-term nature and generally negligible credit losses.
+The carrying value for certain of the Company's financial instruments (i.e., cash, restricted cash, short term investments, accounts receivable, accounts payable, accrued liabilities, the SFR Notes and the Lost Creek Note, each as defined in Note 6 below) materially approximate their fair value because of their short-term nature and generally negligible credit losses.

-As of May 31, 2023 and August 31, 2022, the Company had no assets or liabilities measured at fair value on a recurring basis.
-As of August 31, 2022, the Company had one Level 3 liability, which was the contingent portion of the CAA.
+As of November 30, 2023 and August 31, 2023, the Company had no assets or liabilities measured at fair value on a recurring basis.
+As of August 31, 2023, the Company had one Level 3 liability, which was the contingent portion of the CAA.

-There were no transfers between Level 1, 2 or 3 categories during the three and nine months ended May 31, 2023 or 2022.
+There were no transfers between Level 1, 2 or 3 categories during the three months ended November 30, 2023 or 2022.